cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 `trim_whitespace(x)`

-Removes any whitespace from the start and end of `x`
+Remove any whitespace from the start and end of `x`

 **Code example**
 ```